joinpursuit/Pursuit-Core-Web/fundamentals/git_and_github/README.md

 /usr/local/bin/git
 ```

-If the result is empty or if it says the command is not found, it means you have to install Git.
+If the result is empty or if it says the command is not found, it means you have to [install Git](../local_environment/README.md).

 ### Set Your Identity

-First, a quick clarification. **Git** is the open-source standard that manages the version control for our projects. **GitHub** is one of many options to remotely store your Git projects in the cloud.
-It's one of the most common and popular websites to do this, but keep in mind - Git and GitHub are not the same.
+First, a quick clarification. **Git** is the open-source software that manages the version control for our projects. **GitHub** is a company, one of many options to remotely store your Git projects in the cloud.
+It's one of the most popular websites to do this, but keep in mind - Git and GitHub are not the same.

-GitHub uses the email you set in your Git configuration to associate commits to
-your GitHub account.
+GitHub uses the email you set in your Git configuration to associate commits to your GitHub account.

 Test if you have your email set by running `git config --global user.email` in
 your terminal.
 If it's blank, type `git config --global user.email "example@email.com"` (where "example" is your GitHub account's associated email) to set it.
 You will only ever need to run this once.
 Git
 will always use this information for anything you do on your computer.

-You won't have to do this much at all, but to set your email for a single repository, simply leave off the `--global` flag.
-Run `git config user.email "example@email.com"` inside your repository.
-Check
-that this was set up correctly by typing `git config user.email`.
-Also check
-that the global user was not changed by typing `git config --global user.email`.

 ### Initializing a Repo